 |Low video hosting hardware costs with zero in-house servers.|

-Medium cost for setting up vendor training sessions, bringing trainers onsite, participating in webinars, custom courses; low cost for SaaS video hosting application that involve online training or in-line help functions.
+Medium cost for setting up vendor training sessions, bringing trainers on-site, participating in webinars, custom courses; Even lower cost for ready-made SaaS video hosting applications that do not have customizations with online training or in-line help functions.

 High cost for video hosting infrastructure maintenance, monitoring and management of on-premises infrastructure such as power, cooling, rackspace, site maintenance etc.

-Medium costs for support included in annual maintenance contracts.
+Medium costs for support are included in annual maintenance contracts.

 |Basic support is bundled in monthly subscription fees but there is a high cost for premium support options.|

-Low operational expenses as there are fewer extra charges on top the annual contract.
+Low operational expenses as there are fewer extra charges on top of the annual contract.

 |High operational expenses due to monthly expenditure on cloud subscription and usage costs for video hosting application.|

 |Bandwidth||Medium-high cost for bandwidth consumption for video hosting application; buy and install more computing resources to increase bandwidth.||